Outbreak Investigations: Response

 Why doesn’t the number of open outbreaks in this table align with the number of outbreaks in the CDC or FDA outbreak table?

-The content of the tables depends on who regulates the product associated with the outbreak.
 FSIS and FDA regulate different products.
-FSIS only includes outbreaks that FSIS is investigating on this webpage, which are those that may be associated with meat, poultry, and egg products.
+FSIS only includes outbreaks that FSIS is investigating, which are those that may be associated with meat, poultry, and egg products.
 An outbreak may be included in both the FSIS and FDA outbreak tables if products regulated by both agencies are suspected sources.

 Outbreak investigations in which reported illnesses are confined to one state may appear on FSIS’ table, but not CDC’s.
-This is because CDC generally only coordinates multistate investigations.
+This is because CDC generally works only on multistate investigations.

 What pathogens are involved in FSIS outbreak investigations?